gradio-app/gradio/.changeset/empty-flies-join.md

 **Better Error Messages**

-If something goes wrong in the upstream app, the client will raise the same exception as the app provided it's a `gr.Error` exception.
+If something goes wrong in the upstream app, the client will raise the same exception as the app provided that `show_error=True` in the original app's `launch()` function, or it's a `gr.Error` exception.

 #### Transparent Design 🪟